Penzance: 20th century

 In 1901 the town had a population of 3,088.
 The decennial census recorded a continuing decline in population until 1921, when just 2,616 people were recorded.
-The population then climbed to 4,888 (1931) then 5,545 (1951) – thus more than doubling in 30 years.
-It was now larger than at any time in the past.
-(The census boundaries changed in 1981 so these figures do not directly compare with those stated for the current population.)
+The population then climbed to 4,888 (1931) then 5,545 (1951), with much of the increase between 1931 and 1951 being due to the borough's expansion in 1934 to take in Newlyn, Mousehole, Gulval and Heamoor.
+It was then larger than at any time in the past.

 A proposed electric tramway along the Promenade to Newlyn, which would have continued as a light railway to St Just, failed to gain authorisation in 1898.
 Instead motor buses were put into service on 31 October 1903.
 These linked Penzance with Marazion and were operated by the Great Western Railway, being introduced only 11 weeks after the railway's pioneering service between Helston and the Lizard.
 They were considered a success, carrying 16,091 passengers by the end of the year, so were followed the next spring by further routes to Land's End and St Just.
 These services developed into the First Kernow bus network that currently serves the area and is still centred on a terminus alongside Penzance railway station.

 In 1912, Penzance erected its first electric street lamps and the town's first cinema opened.

 The dry dock was sold on 25 August 1904 to N. Holman and Sons Limited, the engineering business that had been trading in Penzance since 1840.
 New workshops would be built during the 1930s, and the facility continued to be used by the Scilly ferries and other merchant ships, as well as Trinity House, the Royal Navy and Royal Maritime Auxiliary Service.
 In 1951 a new vessel for the King Harry Ferry on the River Fal was launched, built on the keel of an old landing craft.
 A steam tug, the Primrose, was built in 1963.